Skip to main content

 Twenty-nine U.S. states currently mandate Holocaust education.
 On April 19, 2022, the State of Nebraska approved legislative bill 888 which requires the State Board of Education to adopt standards for education on the Holocaust and other acts of genocide.
 To support this mandate, the Louis and Frances Blumkin Professorship is pleased to launch a professional development program in Holocaust and genocide studies education, especially designed for UNO pre-service teachers.

 The Teacher Workshop will review teaching strategies, resources, and active learning exercises to help educators better understand how to approach the Holocaust and other genocides in the classroom.
 Sessions will focus on concrete activities that can be used with students and discuss the practical application of different educational materials.
-Participants will also learn a variety of frameworks for approaching the study of genocide in the classroom.
+Participants will also learn a variety of frameworks for approaching the study of genocide and peace education in the classroom.
 We will provide participants with specific ideas for lesson plans, assignments, and other elements that they can introduce in their own K-12 classrooms.

 There is no fee for the workshop.
 Breakfast and lunch will be provided.